Dollar weighed down by dovish Fed comments, sterling up

 Still, investors used those comments as an excuse to bid up sterling, which bounced to a near one-week high of $1.6048.
 The euro slid to 83.99 pence, retreating from a 1-1/2 week peak of 84.64 pence.

-"The BOE's quarterly inflation report struck a more hawkish tone than anticipated, with the BoE upgrading its labour market forecast considerably," said Christopher Vecchio, currency analyst at DailyFX.
+"The BOE's quarterly inflation report struck a more hawkish tone than anticipated, with the BoE upgrading its labor market forecast considerably," said Christopher Vecchio, currency analyst at DailyFX.

 In Asia, Japan's third-quarter gross domestic product data will be in focus.